enchant97/hasty-paste/README.md

 # Hasty Paste
 A fast and minimal paste bin, written in Python using Quart.

-> Please note this project is still in development, not suitable for production

 ## Features
 - Quickly paste and save, to share some text
 - Publicly accessible, no auth needed